TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 #### [UseActiveItemResultFlags](enums/UseActiveItemResultFlag.md) UseActiveItem ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) Item, [UseFlags](https://wofsauge.github.io/IsaacDocs/rep/enums/UseFlag.html) UseFlags = 0, [ActiveSlot](https://wofsauge.github.io/IsaacDocs/rep/enums/ActiveSlot.html) Slot = -1, int CustomVarData = 0 ) {: .copyable aria-label='Functions' }
 Now has a return value, a bitmask of [UseActiveItemResultFlags](enums/UseActiveItemResultFlag.md).

+???+ note "Return behavior"
+	`UseActiveItemResultFlags.REMOVE` is possible to not be passed even if the item would be removed normally.
+It will not be passed if any of the following conditions are met:
+	- `UseFlag.USE_OWNED` is not passed for vanilla items.
+	- `UseFlag.USE_VOID` is passed for any items.
 ___

 ## Modified Variables